KorbiNeosens/nlp_app_manual/docs/setup-screen/device.md

 Each communication type utilizes a specific transmission method to send the data:

->BLE (Bluetooth Low Energy): Transmits data wirelessly using BLE technology.
+>BLE (2.4GHz): Transmits data wirelessly using BLE technology.
 CAN (Controller Area Network): Communicates over a CAN bus, commonly used in automotive environments.
 RS232: Transmits data through a serial connection.